eyalzh/bouncingarrows/README.md

 # BouncingArrows

 BouncingArrows is a simple, physics-based, bukkit minecraft plugin.
-It basically lets you shoot arrow thats bounce back in the mirrored direction.
+It basically lets you shoot arrows that bounce back in the mirrored direction.